sawshep/popecomputing.org/tutorials/make-your-own-website/index.md

 ### Github Pages

-[Github Pages](https://docs.github.com/en/pages) is a free service by [Github](https://github.com) that allows you to host awebsite from a Github repository 100% free.
+[Github Pages](https://docs.github.com/en/pages) is a free service by [Github](https://github.com) that allows you to host a website from a Github repository 100% free.
  To get started, create a new repository and name it `[yourusername].github.io`.
 Then, upload/create a `index.html` file in the root of the repository, and add any other website content.